danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

 their medical notes – much like the fruit example where “round” fruits are more likely to be apples than bananas.
-Similar patients would be expected to receive similar treatments in the same way that both red and green ‘versions’ of apples are indeed both apples despite differing in one property.
+Similar patients would be expected to receive similar treatments in the same way that both red and green ‘versions’ of apples are indeed both examples of apples despite differing in one property (i.e. their colour).

+Using confidential medical data requires robust safeguards -- some of which are described on the [Frequently Asked Questions](../../about) page.

 # Concerns about Machine Learning